ZijiaLewisLu/MLP/README.md

-*Name the log folder run, log, or checkpoint so that git can correctly ignore them*
+**Name the folders to save logs or checkpoints as run, log, or checkpoint so that git can correctly ignore them**